harbidel/Amharic-ASR-Dataset-Merge/README.md

 - [beimnet777/amharic-asr](https://huggingface.co/datasets/beimnet777/amharic-asr)
 - [snapwre/amharic-speech](https://huggingface.co/datasets/snapwre/amharic-speech)

-> ⚠️ Before pushing publicly, check each source dataset's license/card to
-> confirm redistribution as a merged dataset is allowed.
-Most CC-BY style
-> licenses are fine, but always verify.

 ## What the notebook does

 1. Installs dependencies and logs in to the Hugging Face Hub